 - Spend your honeymoon at the romantic and spell-binding Victoria Falls

-- Experience the thrill of a lifetime on the grade 5 and 6 rapids of the Great Zambezi River
+- Experience the thrill of a lifetime on the grade 5 and 6 rapids on a Zambezi river rafting adventure

 - Walk in the pristine wilderness of the South Luangwa National Park on a guided walking safari